 - Nitrous oxide (a weak general anesthetic) was discovered in 1848.

 - Pierre Fauchard designed the first braces in 1728.
-They consisted of flat strips of metal connected to the teeth with thread.
+They consisted of flat metal strips connected to the teeth with thread.

 - Blue is the most popular toothbrush color.